falcosecurity/falcosidekick/README.md

 * `/` : main and default handler, your falco config must be configured to use it
 * `/ping` : you will get a  `pong` as answer, useful to test if falcosidekick is running and its port is opened (for healthcheck purpose for example)
 * `/test` : (for debug only) send a test event to all enabled outputs.
+* `/debug/vars` : get statistics from daemon (in JSON format), it uses classic `expvar` package and some custom values are added

 ## Logs